Turkish native fulfills ambition of joining U.S. Army

 |0

-This work, Turkish native fulfills ambition of joining U.S. Army [Image 2 of 2], by MAJ Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Turkish native fulfills ambition of joining U.S. Army, by MAJ Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT